netshade/ios-class/README.md

-This is a copy of my original (~2010ish) iOS class slides.
-The code to regenerate the slides, `seed.rb` and `regen` is a bit out of date, so there may be some spelunking necessary before getting the slide generation to work correctly again.
+These are my iOS class slides, currently being redone to be a bit more modern. `labs` are XCode projects, `code` are snippets not necessarily suitable as full blown labs, `schedule.yml` is the actual slide content.
+Run `guard` to update while editing.

 Required to build slides: